samhaswon/skin_segmentation/README.md

 ## Dataset Information

-The dataset used in this project consists of 1,184 images (1,134 training) with a combined total of approximately 6.26 × 10⁹ labeled pixels.
+The dataset used in this project consists of 1,185 images (1,134 training) with a combined total of approximately 6.48 × 10⁹ labeled pixels (5.81 × 10⁹ training).
 Images were sourced from a variety of online
 (e.g., Google Image search results, Instagram) and private (e.g., my photography work, diffusion models) collections to maximize diversity of scene,